 What makes a good password?

-- One or more numbers (0-9)
+- Add one or more numbers (0-9)

-- Sequences, like ‘123456’ or ‘abcdef’.
+- Don’t use sequences like ‘123456’ or ‘abcdef’.
 Even reversed sequence of characters, like '654' and 'ONM' will weaken the password.

 - Watch out for neighboring keystrokes (e.g., qwerty, asdf).

 - Refrain from using repeated characters (e.g., aaaaaaa).

 - Don’t use full dates, like ‘01261987’ or other easy-to-guess personal information.

 - Especially avoid using birth dates, phone numbers, addresses, license plate numbers, or anything else someone could guess or look up about you.

 These useful tools store your password securely, give you tips on creating complex, unguessable passwords when you sign up for a new website, support frequent changes with password history among other things.